slurmulon/bach/docs/syntax.md

 ## Documentation

+This section describes the syntactic constructs of `bach` and how they relate to each other, primarily using focused and minimal examples.

+For a practical and detailed guide on using `bach` refer to the [Guide](/guide) page.

+For a summarized list of all supported constructs jump to the [Constructs](#constructs) section.

 ## Elements

-An `Element` is the atomic construct of `bach`, and is used for establishing data semantics.
+An `Element` is the atomic construct of `bach` and is used for establishing data semantics.

 `Elements` are much like classes in other languages, since `Elements` of the same kind are assumed to have the same meaning and similar behavior.

 Individual `Elements` sharing the same kind can have their behavior and meaning customized by providing them with [attributes](#attributes).

-`bach` defines and reserves several musical `Elements` to ensure consistent interpretation, however users are allowed and encouraged to define their own.
+`bach` defines and reserves several musical `Elements` to ensure consistent interpretation in the domain of music.

+Regardless, users are not only allowed but _encouraged_ to define their own `Element` semantics, tailoring and adapting `bach` to alternative domains.

 To find a list of every reserved construct supported by `bach` (such as `Note`, `Chord`, `Scale`, etc.), refer to the ["Constructs -> Elements"](#elements-1) section.